 The Digital Computer Museum opens inside Digital Equipment Corporation's office in Marlborough, Massachusetts.

 The Computer Museum, dropping "Digital" from its name, relocates to Museum Wharf in the heart of downtown Boston.
+Please see the

 The Computer Museum begins its Fellow Awards program and names Grace Hopper as the first recipient.